2026 Spark Award FAQ

 What if I'm part of a collaborative team?

 While we recognize that many works are created collaboratively, the Spark Award is an opportunity intended to support individual artists.
-Accordingly, your work samples should reflect your original, individual practice: we strongly encourage applicants to submit at least two samples from works that were not co-created so that the review panel is able to properly evaluate their individual artistic practice.
+Accordingly, your work samples should reflect your original, individual practice.

-No. Applicants must be Oregon residents at the time of application and anticipate staying in residence in Oregon for the next year.
+No. Applicants must be full time Oregon residents at the time of application and anticipate staying in residence for the next year.

 Do the last 5 years of Oregon residency have to be continuous?